BakingQueen74

 • Recipe

-So there is no excuse not to eat the seasonal produce which is all around me!
+So there is no excuse not to eat the seasonal produce which is all around me.
+So inspiring!

-Here is my recipe for baked ratatouille inspired by the local-grown courgettes, aubergines, peppers, tomatoes and garlic that are abundant everywhere you turn.
+Here is my recipe for baked ratatouille inspired by the local-grown courgettes, aubergines, peppers, tomatoes and garlic that are abundant in the market and which we enjoy in summer.

 Ingredients